 Hubba hubba!
 This boy is strikingly handsome!
-He’s black and white with distinctive markings on his nose and chin.
-Bam has natural floppy ears and the cutest pittie smile.
+He’s Blue and white with distinctive markings on his nose and chin.
+Bam has natural floppy ears and the cutest Pittie smile.

 Current Living Situation:

-Bam lives in a foster home with adults and a 4-year-old female Staffy.
+Bam lives in a foster home with three adults and a 4-year-old female Staffy.
 He has access to a medium-sized fenced yard and appears to be housebroken as he has never had an accident in the house.
-He is crated when home alone and at night, but he needs a little coaxing to go inside because he doesn’t want to miss out on any fun.
+He is crated when home alone, but he needs a little coaxing to go inside because he doesn’t want to miss out on any fun.
 Enticing him with treats is the best way to convince him.
-A cube of cheese will do the trick. 😉 Bam’s FOMO surpasses after a few minutes, and then he curls into a ball to go to sleep.
+A cube of cheese will do the trick. 😉 Bam’s FOMO surpasses and he curls into a ball to lay down after a few minutes.

 Behavior with people:

 Outgoing and friendly with everyone.
 Maybe a little bit too friendly.
 Bam loves to greet everyone and can get a little excited when guests come over.
-He likes to say “hi!” with his body and jumps up to greet you.
+He likes to say “hi!” with his body and give lots of kisses.
 Foster parents are working with him to keep his feet on the floor and say Bam responds well to redirection.
 He can’t get enough of meeting new people!

 Behavior with children:

 Unknown.
-Due to the jumping that occurs when Bam meets new adults, a home with small children is not recommended.
+Due to his excitement meeting new people, a home with small children is not recommended.